Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 Summarizing from the article, a use case is a _scenario_ that causes a change that a user will notice.
 When we're defining a use case for an application user, it's likely interactions that change the UI.
 When the user is a developer, the scenario could be creating any side effect that the component is capable of (event emissions, HTTP calls, etc).

 Note that a use case is defined by something _coming out_ of the component.
 Application users will be seeing the DOM that a component created.
 Developers will see data or events that leak outside the walls of the component.
-If a use case seems like it needs to look inside the component's instance to verify the outcome, that's an indication it's testing implementation details.
+If a use case seems like it needs to look inside the component's instance to verify the outcome, that's an indication it's testing implementation details and not a real user use case.

 #### Verify You're Testing a Use Case